mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Overall, I like the TP-Link TL-SG3428X switch pretty well.
 It's silent, which is a big plus.
 I haven't had any issues with reliability.

-The TP-Link UI is not very user-friendly.
-I concede that some networking concepts are hard to represent in a web UI, but TP-Link has done a particularly bad job of it.
+My experience with the TP-Link web admin UI has been poor, but most networking admin interfaces are pretty weak.
+Some networking concepts are hard to represent in a web UI, but TP-Link has done a particularly bad job of it.

-Took forever to [get VLANs right](/notes/debugging-vlans-tp-link/).
+TODO: Screenshot of web UI

+It took me a long time to figure out [how to configure VLANs](/notes/debugging-vlans-tp-link/).
 I've seen how other [brands like QNAP represent VLAN controls](https://www.youtube.com/watch?v=XdqP14NclZ0), and I think they did a much better job than TP-Link.

-I originally expected to only have a handful of PoE devices, so I was going to power them with a 5-port PoE switch I already owned.
-In retrospect, I wish I'd looked harder for a single PoE switch to handle everything.

 ### Review: Netgear XX Unmanaged PoE Switch

+- Grade: A

 I only have a handful of PoE devices, so I originally planned to power them with a small 5-port PoE switch I'd keep on a shelf.
-But then I ended up getting rid of the Netgear PoE switch at my office, and I adopted it into my home server rack.

-- Grade: A
+But late last year, I began prepping my office for our move-out (TODO: link), and I decided to adopt the Netgear XX switch that was installed there.

+As an unmanaged switch, it does what I need.
+It connects my devices, and

+In retrospect, I should have tried harder to find a single managed switch with PoE ports instead of having two separate switches.
+(TODO: link to mistakes)

 ## Choosing 10G NICs

 If you choose a 10G switch, your work isn't over.
-In order to achieve 10 Gbps speeds, you need a 10G NIC for each device you want to enjoy the 10G speed.
+In order to achieve 10 Gbps speeds, you need a 10G NIC (TODO: define acronym) for each device you want to enjoy the 10G speed.
 A regular 1 Gbps NIC will still work with a 10G switch, but it will be limited to 1 Gbps Ethernet speeds.

-I ended up buying
+I had a lot of trouble finding 10G NICs for my systems.
+I was able to get 10G working on my Windows desktop after a bit of tinkering, but I tested four different NICs on my TrueNAS storage server, and I couldn't get any of them to work.

 - Mellanox XX NIC
   - On my Windows desktop, the activity lights didn't flash at all, and Windows didn't recognize anything in the PCI slot.
   - I found a forum post where somemeone mentioned that switching to another PCI slot on their motherboard solved the problem.
 I was skeptical, but that fixed it.
+  - My TrueNAS server couldn't recognize it, but it worked on my Windows desktop.
 - Mellanox XX NIC
   - My TrueNAS server couldn't recognize it, but it worked on my Windows desktop.
 - Chelsio 520 NIC